In August 1995, professor Maeda from Nara

 relocate a colony of the Asian Parti-colored Bat Vespertilio superans.

-The fourth bat festival was held in Simokitayama in Nara prefecture on
+The 4th bat festival was held in Simokitayama in Nara prefecture on April

 the conservation activity of the Asian Free-tailed